-The Leisure and Hospitality industry added the most jobs in October.
+The Professional Services industry added the most jobs in November.

-The Education and Health Services industry, along with the Leisure and Hospitality and Professional Services industries, have contributed the most to the job gains over the last 8 years.
-Although Construction and Manufacturing employment both grew in October, these sectors have had the most difficulty recovering from the economic downturn.
+The Education and Health Services industry, the Leisure and Hospitality industry, and the Professional Services industry have contributed the most to job gains over the last 8 years.
+Although Construction and Manufacturing employment both grew in November, these sectors have had the most difficulty recovering from the economic downturn.

-The household survey shows that 345k full-time jobs were added in October, while part-time employment increased by 334k.
-Since November 2007, when the household survey showed peak employment, full-time jobs have decreased by 2.2 million and part-time jobs have increased by 2.9 million.
+The household survey shows that 150k full-time jobs were lost in November, while part-time employment increased by 77k.
+Since November 2007, when the household survey showed peak employment, full-time jobs have decreased by 2.4 million and part-time jobs have increased by 3.0 million.

 Youth unemployment continues to be volatile.

-Unemployment for those with less than a high school diploma decreased to 7.9%.
+Unemployment for those with less than a high school diploma increased to 8.5%.